The best alternatives to Facebook ads

 LinkedIn (which is owned by Microsoft) has about 90 million MAU, which makes it a relatively small social media platform.
 But its user base is made up of business professionals with higher incomes to spend, as well as pages for businesses themselves.
 Business pages are suited for B2B advertising—making the audience and its intent quite different from most other ad platforms.

 LinkedIn also offers brands a variety of ad units to take advantage of: sponsored content, sponsored messaging, text ads, dynamic ads, and lead gen forms.
 Advertisers will find that LinkedIn’s CPM is far higher than other platforms—estimated to be over $30 on average.
 This may be for good reason, however, as LinkedIn’s professional demographic, on average, spends twice as much as users from other platforms.
-The ad spend also might not seem so high when you consider its potential for B2B marketing, which costs far more than B2C ads across the board.
+The ad spend also might not seem so high when you consider its potential for B2B marketing, which typically costs far more than B2C ads across the board.
 LinkedIn’s CTR also varies widely based on industry and ad type.

 LinkedIn does provide relatively detailed tracking and analytics, also allowing brands to target individual groups of users and monitor how users interact with their ads.
 Though, once again, this type of data collection is susceptible to the risks and same regulatory limits that Facebook faces.